There are more than 600 food businesses in the City of Tea Tree Gully.

 Temporary or mobile food businesses

-Temporary or mobile food businesses are required to notify Council of their food business details on the approved Food business notification form.
+Temporary or mobile food businesses must notify their local Council of their food business before commencing operations.
+Please read the above section on Food business responsibilities.

 This includes charity and community groups that sell or provide food.
 Mobile food businesses are only required to notify the Council where their vehicle/mobile business is garaged.